 - We are working in the background on building a full online ordering system, which will allow guests to use their own mobile devices to order food to their table without having to interact with servers, reducing the amount of time servers spend in the airspace around guest tables (which is a protective measure for our staff, since their mask does very little to protect them from unmasked customers, and exposure time is a key factor in transmissibility)

 Tier 3+ Bar Improvements

-Our bar is a centrepiece to our dining room and operations — it is very important to us that guests are able to sit at the bar and imbibe as they always did in the past, but the AHS guidelines pretty much ruled out bar usage because all guests sitting at our “wood” were within 2-meters of all of our glassware, prep areas, ice well, etc. Our bar also had a few issues going back to construction that were making it difficult to keep clean and sanitary to our exceptionally-high standards.
+Our bar is a centrepiece to our dining room and operations — it is very important to us that guests are able to sit at the bar and imbibe as they always did in the past, but the AHS guidelines pretty much ruled out bar usage because all guests sitting at our “wood” were within 2 metres of all of our glassware, prep areas, ice well, etc. Our bar also had a few issues going back to construction that were making it difficult to keep clean and sanitary to our exceptionally-high standards.
 Therefore, we:

 - Reorganized glassware management from the ground up:

 - We moved all of our glassware into racks designed for caterers (Camracks), which are completely enclosed on the sides and have covers to keep out dust and other contaminates (such as viral particles settling out of the air)